mehrantsi/high-performance-kv-store/README.md

 ## License

 HPKV is released under the GNU General Public License v2.0 (GPLv2).
+See [License](LICENSE) for more details.